 CONTINUITY BETWEEN THE PAST, PRESENT, AND FUTURE

 We drew inspiration from diverse sources.
-In its form, the Memorial embodies the texture and movement of a traditional Métis sash.
+In its form, the Monument embodies the texture and movement of a traditional Métis sash.
 The sash is a literal embodiment of the blending of cultures, with its customary red colour material symbolizing the blood shed by the Métis as they have fought for their rights throughout the centuries.
 The sash forms a loop, upon which are inscribed the names of the fallen Métis.
 Benches for visitors integrate within the form of the loop, joining in a symbolic continuity between the past, present, and future.
 Inscribed glass panels face the walkway that leads to the memorial.
 Stories and illustrations are inscribed on the panels, the images of which, depending on the time of day, silhouette against the grass or pathway.